ajakkula24-ops/Hospital_Admissions_Analysis_Dashboard_Power_BI/README.md

 Admission Counts

-⚠️ Dataset used for educational and portfolio purposes only.
+⚠️ Dataset is used for educational and portfolio purposes only.

+📂 Project Files

+Hospital_Admissions_Analysis_Dashboard.pbix

+Hospital_Admissions_Data.csv

 💡 Key Insights